ISL Background

 HYTEC: Compact and Energy-Efficient Analog-Digital Hybrid CIM With Transpose Ternary eDRAM

-IEEE Journal of Solid-State Circuits (JSSC), (Accepted), 2025
+IEEE Journal of Solid-State Circuits (JSSC), (Early Access), 2026

 Hoichang Jeong, Seungbin Kim, Jeongmin Shin, and Kyuho Jason Lee